 1.2 Text Watermark

-Sometimes, we need to add text watermarks onto a dataset.
+Sometimes, we need to add text watermarks to a dataset.
 The steps to insert a text watermark in Excel are given below:

 - Firstly, select Insert > Text > Header & Footer.